Published

 Job posts required payment before going live.
 The naive approach: user pays → redirect back → activate post.
 Problem: what if the redirect fails?
 User paid but post never activates.

-The fix: SSLCommerz webhooks.
-Payment processor calls your endpoint when payment succeeds, regardless of what happens on the frontend.
-Post activation is decoupled from the user’s browser session.
+The fix was SSLCommerz webhooks.
+The payment processor calls the backend endpoint on success regardless of frontend redirect behavior, so post activation is decoupled from the browser session.

 User pays → SSLCommerz processes → Webhook fires → Post activates